Drug information

 What is lamivudine?

-Lamivudine (brand name: Epivir) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children.
+Lamivudine (brand name: Epivir) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in adults and children.
 Lamivudine is always used in combination with other HIV medicines.

-For more information on the use of lamivudine in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+For more information on the use of lamivudine in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents With HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

-HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines cannot cure HIV, but using HIV medicines as directed by a health care provider helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, including lamivudine, do not cut down on, skip, or stop taking them unless your health care provider tells you to.
+If you are using HIV medicines, do not cut down on, skip, or stop using them unless your health care provider tells you to.
+For more information about using your HIV medicines as prescribed and ways to overcome barriers to medication adherence, please read the HIVinfo fact sheet on HIV Treatment Adherence.

-Lamivudine is also effective against hepatitis B virus infection (HBV) and may be included as part of an antiretroviral therapy (ART) regimen to treat both HIV and HBV infection in people with HIV/HBV coinfection.
+Lamivudine is also effective against hepatitis B virus infection (HBV) and may be included as part of an antiretroviral therapy (ART) regimen to treat both HIV and HBV in people with HIV/HBV coinfection.
 In addition to lamivudine, the ART regimen should include another drug that is active against both HIV and HBV.
-For more information on the HBV-related use of lamivudine, please refer to the HBV section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
+For more information on the HBV-related use of lamivudine, please refer to the HBV section of the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents With HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children With and Exposed to HIV.

 What should I tell my health care provider before taking lamivudine?What should I tell my health care provider before taking lamivudine?